tonychu27/Introduction-to-Operating-System/HW3 Merge Sort (Thread Pool)/README.md

 ## Input and Output Format
 Format of “input.txt”: \
 < of elements of array > < space >\n \
-all elements separated by space
+All elements separated by space
-> Largest input: 1,000,000 integers
+> Largest input: 1,000,000 integers \
 > Generate your own file for testing

 Output file format “output_?.txt”:
 < sorted array elements separated by space > \
 On the screen